shysolocup/pangine/README.md

 	wc.buttonAction(`throw:${lobby.id}`, (ctx) => { signal.throw(ctx, lobby) });
 });
 ```
-This event catches that signal when it's thrown;
+This event catches that signal when it's thrown and responds to it;
 ```js
 // src/events/catch.js